A story bigger than Texas. And, a landmark of Texas history. We all Remember the Alamo.

 Centrally located on Alamo Plaza in downtown San Antonio, the Alamo features interactive tours and exhibits and hosts reenactments of the Texas Revolution.
 Founded in 1718 as the first mission in San Antonio, the Alamo served as a way station between east Texas and Mexico.
 In 1836, decades after the mission had closed, the Alamo became an inspiration and a motivation for liberty during the Texas Revolution.
 For 13 days in 1836, close to 200 Texas defenders held the Alamo from approximately 2,500 of General Santa Anna’s troops from Mexico.
 The most famous of the defenders, William Travis, James Bowie, and David Crockett, died fighting overwhelming odds for freedom.

 Today, visitors are invited to rediscover the gem of Texas history, stroll through the 4.2-acre complex and Alamo Gardens, then head back down to the River Walk for local experiences in dining, shopping and entertainment.
-Plan your next uniquely-San Antonio adventure in Texas history today.
+Plan your next unique adventure in the Alamo City today.
 And, to learn more about the history of the Alamo, visit its official website.

 What are the hours of the Alamo?